nuodb/nuodbaas-webui/ui/customizations.md

-# Cockpit UI customizations
+# NuoDBaaS WebUI customizations

-The Cockpit UI allows for UI customizations to handle special cases which are not defined in the OpenAPI spec file.
+The NuoDBaaS WebUI allows for UI customizations to handle special cases which are not defined in the OpenAPI spec file.
 These are currently action buttons in the views and in the future will be extended to simplified forms.
 The configuration file is currently stored in `public/customizations.js` and is a JavaScript file containing configurations, function callbacks and constants referencing other parts of the file to avoid duplication.

 ## Example configuration file